 What Can Android Auto Do?

-Android Auto provides all of the functionality and connectivity that you enjoy with your smartphone when it’s paired to the car’s infotainment system with a USB cable.
+Android Auto provides most of the functionality and connectivity that you enjoy with your smartphone when it’s paired to the car’s infotainment system.
 This means you can listen to music playlists from Google Play, Spotify, Amazon Music or other similar choices from the Google App Store.
 If you prefer listening to podcasts, you can do this through apps such as Audible or Stitcher.
 Think of it as a phone screen in your car’s dashboard.

 Just like Apple CarPlay and the iOS operating system, Android Auto is also designed to make or receive calls and text messages easily.
-Using Google Dialer, you can make or answer hands-free calls, and you can also use Google Assistant for voice commands to find contacts from the phone list.
-Another option for calling is to use Skype and its VOIP (voice over internet protocol) system, though you will need a decent phone signal for this to work.
+This is most easily done using Google Assistant for voice commands to find contacts from the phone list.
+Or, you can simply select one of your contacts on the car's touchscreen.

 When it comes to messaging, Android Auto will read out texts and Google Hangouts messages, and it can also be used with WhatsApp.
 It lets you dictate a reply, too, so you don’t need to take your hands off the steering wheel.
 The system also lets you select which apps you can use while driving to minimise distractions and reduce what’s on the car’s display, and you cannot connect your phone to Android Auto while driving for the same reason.

 One of the strongest features of Android Auto is the Google Maps app.
-As more car companies stop bothering to include a satnav in their cars, smartphones have become the default choice, because they are updated more frequently.
-You can use voice commands when driving to find the right destination and it then continually searches for the quickest route to avoid delays, unlike many built-in satellite navigation set-ups that don’t respond very quickly to traffic conditions.
+As more car companies stop bothering to include a satnav in their cars, smartphones have become the default choice for navigation software, because they are updated more frequently.
+You can use voice commands when driving to find the right destination, and the software then continually searches for the quickest route to avoid delays, unlike many built-in satellite navigation set-ups that don’t respond very quickly - if at all - to traffic conditions.

 Another advantage of using Google Maps is the system recognises place and business names, and it also uses your internet browsing history on the phone and linked devices to identify possible destinations.
 This means you don’t even need to know the postcode for where you want to go.
 Alternatively, you could also use other third-party navigation apps like Waze if you prefer its functionality.